Education Visit Terms and Conditions

 - Education spaces will be cleaned and disinfected between users, along with all frequently touched surfaces

 - Where education spaces are used for groups consuming their lunch, schools will be responsible for the safe disposal of rubbish.
 Guidelines for this will be clearly displayed so as not to place an additional burden/risk faced by site teams

 - Ventilation will help reduce the risk, so doors and windows can be propped open if they do not pose an environmental, collection, safety, fire or security risk

 - Frequently used surfaces within education spaces will be cleaned and disinfected before and after use.
 This includes tables, the backs of chairs, doors and light switches, door handles and any shared equipment

 Handling items/bookable resources/costumes

-- Where handling items are used to support the delivery of sessions, they will be handled only by the facilitator and not passed around.
-The items will be cleaned frequently and meticulously and always between sessions using the guidance above
+- Where handling items are used to support the delivery of sessions, items will be cleaned frequently and meticulously and always between sessions using the guidance above

 - If objects are handled they must be handled by one student only per session and will be disinfected between students (this may not be possible for all objects due to their historic nature).
 If this is not possible they will be rotated to allow them to be left unused, labelled and out of reach for a period of 72 hours between use